-Welcome to the Festival of Spanish Theatre of London
+Welcome to the Festival of Spanish Theatre, London

 As well as the work it produces onstage, FeSTeLõn has also dedicated itself to introducing a collection of activities offstage to its programming.
 For example, each production at the festival hosts a Q+A session for the audience after one of their performances in order to strengthen the cultural interchange and understanding between spectator and performer.
-Also, all companies have the opportunity to give talks relating to their work, for example 2017’s companies held talks with topics ranging from theatre as a poetic space for reality and the role of humour as a tool for social intervention.
+All companies have the opportunity to give talks relating to their work, and in 2017 topics included theatre as a poetic space for reality and the role of humour as a tool for social intervention.

 In 2017, the festival’s founder and director was one of the jury for the Almagro OFF, part of the Almagro International Festival of Classical Theatre, a leading cultural event in the theatre calendar.
 We also launched an education programme with Notre Dame School, Southwark, which has a high percentage of native Spanish speakers who sometimes find it difficult to integrate into their new surroundings.
 Weekly theatre classes and writing workshops helped the students create plays relating to their own lives.
 The programme will continue and expand further in 2018.
 FeSTeLõn‘s interest in cultural exchange begins on the stage but goes much further than that.